 The wedding of John F. Kennedy Jr. and Carolyn Bessette took place on Cumberland Island, Georgia, a location chosen for its remote beauty and ability to provide the privacy the couple so desperately sought.
 The ceremony was held in the tiny First African Baptist Church, a quaint and historic chapel that added a sense of intimacy and solemnity to the occasion.
 Approximately 40 guests were in attendance, comprising close family and friends.

 Carolyn Bessette wore a stunning, minimalist gown designed by Narciso Rodriguez, then a relatively unknown designer.
+Practically speaking, her hair was styled in a simple, chic updo, and her makeup was natural and radiant.
 The dress was a simple, elegant slip dress made of pearl-white crepe, perfectly complementing Carolyn's slender figure and understated style.
-Her hair was styled in a simple, chic updo, and her makeup was natural and radiant.
-John Jr. wore a navy blue suit designed by John Lobb.
+Here's the thing — john Jr. wore a navy blue suit designed by John Lobb.
 The couple's attire reflected their modern, sophisticated taste and their desire to avoid ostentation.

-The ceremony was brief and heartfelt, officiated by Rev. Charles J. O'Byrne, a Jesuit priest and a friend of the Kennedy family.
+The ceremony was brief and heartfelt, officiated by Rev. Still, charles J. O'Byrne, a Jesuit priest and a friend of the Kennedy family.
 The vows were personal and touching, reflecting the couple's deep love and commitment to each other.
 Following the ceremony, the guests gathered for a reception at the Greyfield Inn, a historic mansion on the island.
 The reception was a relaxed and joyous affair, with guests enjoying dinner, drinks, and dancing.
-The atmosphere was warm and convivial, a celebration of the couple's love and their new beginning.
+The atmosphere was warm and convivial, a celebration of the couple's love and their new beginning It's one of those things that adds up.
+Nothing fancy..

 The absence of extensive media coverage allowed John and Carolyn to truly enjoy their wedding day without the pressures of public scrutiny.
 The focus was on their love for each other and their shared happiness, creating memories that would last a lifetime.
 The wedding remains a poignant reminder of their brief but impactful time together, forever captured in the few cherished photographs that have been shared with the world.